 With a line-up that places Radio 1 chart-botherers like Rudimental and George Ezra alongside oddballs such as Mac DeMarco and Machinedrum, it’s not surprising that the clientele also encompasses a broad range of social conventions.

-There are the obligatory vodka-Red Bull swilling porn boys, unnervingly protruding from their BOY London wife-beaters as they pose for photos with fake tan-drenched, wannabe glamour models, itching to show their Instagram buddies they’re witnessing the latest tech-house sensation.
+There is the obligatory vodka-Red Bull swilling porn boys, unnervingly protruding from their BOY London wife-beaters as they pose for photos with fake tan-drenched, wannabe glamour models, itching to show their Instagram buddies they’re witnessing the latest tech-house sensation.

 Then there are the exam-fresh students, enhancing their weekend of stumbling around pretty clueless who is on in front of them.
 Until they are able to join in a distinctly Surrey-accented and slightly ironic sing-along of “[Mum and Dad’s] Cash moves everything around me” during Wu-Tang Clan’s ‘C.R.E.A.M.’.